 Welcome to the digital home of Piedmont Tree Climbing!
 Our mission is to introduce people to tree climbing as a way to appreciate nature, grow in confidence, get fresh air and exercise, and meet other neat people who love the outdoors.
 Piedmont Tree Climbing is headquartered in Mebane, NC and serves the Triangle and Triad Region of the North Carolina Piedmont.
 We have facilitated public group climbs at the NC Museum of Natural Sciences, the NC Botanical Gardens, and many local parks.

+We are available to host private climbs for kids, adults, and organizations.
+Click on the tabs above to learn about and sign up for our monthly public climbs, private climb opportunities and individual tree climbing instruction.
 As a member of the Global Organization of Tree Climbing (GOTC), we adhere to the principles of safe, ethical, and responsible recreational tree climbing promoted by GOTC.
-If you are interested in learning more please contact Patrick Brandt, founder of PRTC, at firstname.lastname@example.org.
+We are fully insured to lead climbs on public and private land.
+Click here to see our certificate of general liability insurance.
+If you are interested in learning more please contact Patrick Brandt, founder of PTC, at email@example.com.
+See you in the trees!

 Some of my favorite people to climb trees with are not actually people.
-I have rescued more than 50 cats that have been stuck in trees, some 80 feet high and some that have been unable to get down for more than a week!
+I have rescued more than 80 cats that have been stuck in trees, some 80 feet high and some that have been unable to get down for more than a week!
 Intrigued?
 Check out the helmet cam videos at rescuemycat.org.